katiabarabash/DAML-training/EXAM/exam_questions_BAKSK.md

 3. _Arrange the components as they are in the recommended application architecture (from highest level/frontend components to the lowest level/backend components) of a full stack Daml application._
     - React Components
     - @daml/react libraries
-    - Participant node
         - @daml/ledger interface
     - JSON API Server
+    - Participant node
+    - DAML drivers
     - Persistance Infrastructure
-    - DAML drivers

 #### Interacting with Daml Ledger
 4. _Select all that apply when interacting with Daml ledger_
-    - There is a time window in which the same command cannot be executed twice
+    - There is a time window in which the same command cannot be executed twice  (__CORRECT ANSWER?__) https://docs.daml.com/app-dev/app-arch.html deduplication
     - Transaction's ledger time must match exactly the ledgers's system time, otherwise transaction will be rejected
     - Each transaction is automatically assigned a ledger time by the participant server (__CORRECT ANSWER__)
     - In development environment requests sent to the ledger do not need to be authorized (__CORRECT ANSWER__)

 #### Authentication and Authorization
 5. _When accessing a Daml Ledger in a production environment:_
-    - The ledger API is used to authenticate users
+    - The ledger API is used to authenticate users -- ddone by token issuer
-    - The JSON API validates the authorization of the token
+    - The JSON API validates the authorization of the token --NO
-    - A third party service such as AuthO can be used for access tokens if you wnat your Ledger API to require authentication
+    - A third party service such as AuthO can be used for access tokens if you wnat your Ledger API to require authentication  (__CORRECT ANSWER__)
-    - The ledger API validates the authorization of the token
+    - The ledger API validates the authorization of the token //?

 #### Ledger API structure
 6. _Select all that apply for the Ledger API:_
-    - It is structure as a stream of commands to the ledger
+    - It is structure as a stream of commands to the ledger (__CORRECT ANSWER__)
-    - It is structure as a stream of transactions and corresponding events from the ledger
+    - It is structure as a stream of transactions and corresponding events from the ledger (__CORRECT ANSWER__)
-    - Commands sent to the ledger are the only way an application can cause the state of the ledger to change
+    - Commands sent to the ledger are the only way an application can cause the state of the ledger to change (__CORRECT ANSWER__)

 #### Ledger API Services
 7. _The Ledger API can be used to:_
-    - Bootstrap a DAML application with all the visible contracts that are active on a ledger
+    - Bootstrap a DAML application with all the visible contracts that are active on a ledger (__CORRECT ANSWER__)
     - Reset the ledger state on a production ledger
     - Creating a new ledger instance
-    - Submit commands to the ledger
+    - Submit commands to the ledger (__CORRECT ANSWER__)

 #### JSON API Services
 8. _Select all that apply: The JSON API can be used to:_
     - Create ledger parties
-    - Querying the current active contract set on ledger
+    - Querying the current active contract set on ledger (__CORRECT ANSWER__)
-    - Retrieving all known parties
+    - Retrieving all known parties (__CORRECT ANSWER__)
     - Creating ledger instances

 #### DAML TypeScript types